Cysharp/UniTask/README.md

 It indicates when to run, you can check [PlayerLoopList.md](https://gist.github.com/neuecc/bc3a1cfd4d74501ad057e49efcd7bdae) to Unity's default playerloop and injected UniTask's custom loop.

-`PlayerLoopTiming.Update` is similar to `yield return null` in a coroutine, but it is called before Update(Update and uGUI events(button.onClick, etc...) are called on `ScriptRunBehaviourUpdate`, yield return null is called on `ScriptRunDelayedDynamicFrameRate`). `PlayerLoopTiming.FixedUpdate` is similar to `WaitForFixedUpdate`, `PlayerLoopTiming.LastPostLateUpdate` is similar to `WaitForEndOfFrame` in coroutine.
+`PlayerLoopTiming.Update` is similar to `yield return null` in a coroutine, but it is called before Update(Update and uGUI events(button.onClick, etc...) are called on `ScriptRunBehaviourUpdate`, yield return null is called on `ScriptRunDelayedDynamicFrameRate`). `PlayerLoopTiming.FixedUpdate` is similar to `WaitForFixedUpdate`.

-> `await UniTask.WaitForEndOfFrame()` is not equivalent to coroutine's `yield return new WaitForEndOfFrame()`.
+> `PlayerLoopTiming.LastPostLateUpdate` is not equivalent to coroutine's `yield return new WaitForEndOfFrame()`.
 Coroutine's WaitForEndOfFrame seems to run after the PlayerLoop is done.
-Some methods that require coroutine's end of frame(`ScreenCapture.CaptureScreenshotAsTexture`, `CommandBuffer`, etc) do not work correctly when replaced with async/await.
-In these cases, use a coroutine instead.
+Some methods that require coroutine's end of frame(`Texture2D.ReadPixels`, `ScreenCapture.CaptureScreenshotAsTexture`, `CommandBuffer`, etc) do not work correctly when replaced with async/await.
+In these cases, pass MonoBehaviour(coroutine runnner) to `UniTask.WaitForEndOfFrame`.
+For example, `await UniTask.WaitForEndOfFrame(this);` is lightweight allocation free alternative of `yield return new WaitForEndOfFrame()`.

 `yield return null` and `UniTask.Yield` are similar but different. `yield return null` always returns next frame but `UniTask.Yield` returns next called.
 That is, call `UniTask.Yield(PlayerLoopTiming.Update)` on `PreUpdate`, it returns same frame. `UniTask.NextFrame()` guarantees return next frame, you can expect this to behave exactly the same as `yield return null`.